hartwork/jawanndenn/README.rst

       --host HOST           Hostname or IP address to listen at (default:
                             127.0.0.1)
-      --port PORT           Port to listen at (default: 8080) --server BACKEND      bottle backend to use (default: paste); as of this writing bottle supports: auto, bjoern, cgi, cherrypy, diesel, eventlet, fapws3, flup, gae, gevent, gunicorn,
+      --port PORT           Port to listen at (default: 8080) --filepath FILEPATH   File to write the databse to (default: ~/jawanndenn.pickle) --server BACKEND      bottle backend to use (default: paste); as of this writing bottle supports: auto, bjoern, cgi, cherrypy, diesel, eventlet, fapws3, flup, gae, gevent, gunicorn,